whipper-team/whipper/README.md

 `mkdir -p "${HOME}/.config/whipper" "${PWD}/output"`

+Please note that the example alias written above only provides access to a single disc drive: if you've got many you will need to customise it in order to use all of them in whipper's Docker container.

-Finally you can test the correct installation:
+Finally you can test the correct installation as such:

 ```
 whipper -v